What is Cross-Platform Mobile Application Development?

 So, if we can deconstruct our application into these core components, why should we have to code them more than once?

-This is where cross-platform development frameworks, like Ionic, can provide a solution for many developers.
+This is where cross-platform mobile app development frameworks, like Ionic, can provide a solution for many developers.

 Let's look at that earlier application we broke down, but see how it could be built using Ionic's web components: